Dualfuel671/Pidigi/digi/README_LOCAL.md

 Step 2 — Preseed station settings on the SD boot partition
 - Insert the SD; note the boot drive letter (e.g., `E:`).
 The boot partition is the small FAT volume visible in Windows.
-- Option A (recommended): run the helper to generate `/boot/pidigi.env`:
-  - PowerShell (as your user):
-    - `PowerShell -ExecutionPolicy Bypass -File .\digi\windows-prep-sd.ps1 -BootDriveLetter E: -Callsign KE8DCJ-1 -Lat '47^15.00N' -Lon '088^27.00W' -Alt 1260 -Comment 'AIOC Digi' -AudioName 'AllInOneCable' -CM108Hidraw 'hidraw1'`
+- If you plan to use `digi/install.ps1`, you can skip this step—the script will generate `/boot/pidigi.env` for you.
-- Option B (manual): copy `digi/pidigi.env.example` to the boot partition and rename to `pidigi.env`, then edit values (CALLSIGN, LAT/LON, ALT, ADEVICE, PTT_LINE, etc.).
+- Manual/pre-existing workflow: copy `digi/pidigi.env.example` to the boot partition, rename it to `pidigi.env`, and edit the values (CALLSIGN, LAT/LON, ALT, ADEVICE, PTT_LINE, etc.).

 Step 3 — Stage the digi files and bootstrap service onto the Linux rootfs Windows can’t natively write the Linux partition.
-Use WSL to mount the SD’s ext4 partition, or a third‑party driver.
+Use the automated helper or follow the manual flow below.

+- **Option A (recommended):** Run `digi/install.ps1` from an elevated PowerShell window (right-click > Run with PowerShell).
+The script will prompt for the SD card disk number and station metadata, mount the ext4 partition via WSL, copy `digi/`, enable `digi-bootstrap.service`, place `99-cm108-ptt.rules`, and write `/boot/pidigi.env`.
+- **Option B (manual):** Use the commands below to mount and copy by hand.

+Manual steps if you choose Option B:
 - Windows 11 (WSL supports `--mount`):
   1. Open PowerShell as Administrator and list disks to find the SD by size:
     - `Get-Disk`